seoyeonch/Computational/01_Electronic_Structure_DFT/Si_bulk/README.md

 # Electronic Structure of Bulk Silicon

-## Overview
+## Objective
-This project presents a DFT-based electronic structure calculation of bulk silicon using VASP within the PBE approximation.
+The goal of this project is to investigate the electronic structure of bulk silicon using density functional theory (DFT) and to establish reliable computational parameters through systematic convergence tests.
-The workflow includes systematic convergence tests, structural relaxation, and band structure/DOS analysis.

-This project serves as a reference calculation to validate the electronic structure workflow used for more complex material systems.

----

-## Key Results
+## Why Silicon?
-- Indirect band gap reproduced at the qualitative level.
-- Band structure and DOS are consistent with well-known references for bulk Si.

----
+Silicon is the prototypical semiconductor and a benchmark material for validating DFT workflows.
+Its well-known experimental band structure and lattice constant make it an ideal system for convergence testing and methodological validation.

-## Computational Details
+## Methodology
+- DFT code: VASP
 - Exchange–correlation functional: PBE
-- Plane-wave cutoff energy: XX eV (from convergence tests)
+- Plane-wave cutoff energy (ENCUT): 300–600 eV
-- k-point mesh: XX × XX × XX
+- k-point mesh: 4×4×4 to 12×12×12
+- Crystal structure: Diamond cubic
+- Convergence criteria:
+  - Total energy: 1 meV/atom
-- Structural relaxation until forces < XX eV/Å
+  - Force: 0.01 eV/Å

----

-## Convergence Summary
+## Convergence Tests

+### ENCUT Convergence
+We performed total energy calculations for ENCUT values ranging from 300 eV to 600 eV.
+The total energy was found to converge within 1 meV/atom at ENCUT ≥ 450 eV.

+*(Figure: ENCUT vs Total Energy)*

+### k-point Convergence
+We tested Monkhorst–Pack k-point meshes from 4×4×4 to 12×12×12.
-- ENCUT convergence within ~1 meV/atom above XX eV
+Energy convergence within 1 meV/atom was achieved at 8×8×8.
-- k-point convergence within ~1 meV/atom above XX × XX × XX

-Note: Convergence tests (ENCUT and k-point mesh) were first performed on the initial structure to determine stable computational parameters, followed by a final structural relaxation using those parameters prior to DOS and band structure calculations.

----
+*(Figure: k-point mesh vs Total Energy)*

+## Results

+### Optimized Lattice Constant
+The optimized lattice constant obtained from total energy minimization is approximately 5.43 Å, which is in good agreement with the experimental value (~5.43 Å).

+*(Figure: Total Energy vs Lattice Constant)*

+### Band Structure
+The calculated band structure shows an indirect band gap with the valence band maximum at Γ and the conduction band minimum near the X point.
+The PBE band gap is approximately 0.6 eV, which underestimates the experimental value (~1.1 eV), as expected for semi-local functionals.

+*(Figure: Band structure plot)*

+### Density of States (DOS)
+The DOS indicates dominant contributions from Si p-orbitals near the valence band maximum and Si s-orbitals near the conduction band minimum.

+*(Figure: DOS plot)*

-## Limitations
+## Discussion
+- The convergence tests ensure numerical reliability of the reported electronic structure.
+- The optimized lattice constant closely matches the experimental value, validating the computational setup.
-- Band gap underestimated due to the use of semi-local DFT.
+- The band gap underestimation is attributed to the known limitations of the PBE functional.
-- No quasiparticle corrections (HSE/GW) applied.

----
+- Future work includes HSE06 calculations and GW corrections for more accurate band gaps.

-## Notes
+## Directory Structure
-This calculation provides a baseline for validating computational settings before applying the same methodology to low-dimensional materials.